thomasDACHPC/ci-cd-guide/readme.md

 brew tap homebrew/services
 HOMEBREW=$(which brew) && sudo ${HOMEBREW} services start socket_vmnet
 ```
-The minikube cluster ist started with
+The minikube cluster ist started with\
 `minikube start --driver qemu --network socket_vmnet`.

+### Prepare Minikube for Kubernetes Ingress
+Later in this guide we will establish a Kubernetes Ingress.
+A corresponding addon has to be enabled in Minikube\
+`minikube addons enable ingress`

 ### Create a Kubernetes Deployment File (deployment.yaml)
 To tell Kubernetes which application and how many pods should be deployed a deployment configuration is necesseray.
 A simple `deployment.yaml` file can be found in the project folder `deployment`.